sharpcoding/forest-generator/README.md

 ![Forest #2](img/examples/example-forest-2.png)

-or even in such crazy resolution of 4000x4000 pixels with 35000 tress painted:
+or even into the image of such a crazy resolution as 4000x4000 pixels with 35000 tress painted on it:

 ![Forest #3](img/examples/example-forest-3.jpg)